NeuManifold: Neural Watertight Manifold Reconstruction with Efficient and High-Quality Rendering Support: Conclusion

-We also verify the effectiveness of our method on two real datasets, MipNeRF-360 dataset~\citep{barron2022mip} and LLFF dataset~\citep{mildenhall2019local}.
-The quantitative results on MipNeRF-360 is shown in Table~\ref{tab:unbounded}, where our method significantly outperforms other mesh-based methods on indoor scenes.
-More results are in the Appendix.
+We further validate the efficacy of our method on two real-world datasets: the MipNeRF-360 dataset~\cite{barron2022mip} and the LLFF dataset~\cite{mildenhall2019local}.
+The quantitative results on the MipNeRF-360 dataset are presented in Tab.~\ref{tab:unbounded}, where our method notably surpasses other mesh-based methods in indoor scene reconstructions.
+Visual results are available in Appendix Fig. 5 and Fig. 9.